gadingnst/swr-global-state/README.md

 # ♻️ Store SWR
 Zero-setup & simple state management for React Components with SWR.
-So you can focus on your awesome React Project and not waste another afternoon on the setup & configuring State Management. 🌄
+So you can focus on your awesome React Project and not waste another afternoon on the setup & configuring your global state. 🌄

 # Table of Contents
 - [♻️ Store SWR](#️-store-swr)